rtang03/fabric-es/README.md

 ### Package libraries

-This monerepo includes package libraries.
+This monorepo includes package libraries.

 1. `fabric-cqrs` is the utility to write data to Hyperledger Fabric, and query data from Redis/RediSearch.
 1. `gateway-lib` creates Apollo federated gateway, along with entity-based microservice (in form of Apollo server)